YashB145/Linux-journey/README.md

 ## Deleting Files
 1. rm try01 --> Deletes file try01
 2. rm -rf testdir --> forcefully deletes the testdir directory.

+## vim
+vim is used to create a new file just as touch.